Morris-be/imaginemo/README.md

 ```
 npm install
 ```
+from inside the project directory.

-To then run a dev version, run:
+To then run a dev instance:
 ```
 npm run dev
 ```